 Emotional regulation is the ability to manage how we experience and express emotions in healthy ways.
 It's not about ignoring or suppressing feelings—it's about navigating them with awareness and choice.

-• Overreacting to small issues
+• Overreacting: Strong responses to small situations

-• Difficulty calming down after upset
+• Difficulty calming down: Staying upset for long periods

-• Sudden mood swings or withdrawal
+• Mood swings: Sudden emotional shifts or withdrawal

 Techniques Therapists Use and Teach

-• Emotion journaling: Track emotional triggers and patterns for better insight
+• Journaling: Tracking emotional triggers and patterns

 It's a Skill—Not a Trait

-💬 Ready to take charge of your emotional wellbeing?
+Ready to take charge of your emotional wellbeing?

 Book a mental health counselling session and learn how to regulate emotions with clarity and calm.